-Rule 10 of the CAR Rules of Operation requires CAR to conduct periodic audits of SCs claims including policies reinsured in the Plan and voluntarily written as specified in G.L. c.175 §113H.
-To satisfy this rule CAR conducts claim examinations to evaluate the effectiveness of claim handling in meeting industry best practices as well as compliance with the Performance Standards and NAIC Standards.
-Procedures for the examination are based on the NAIC Market Conduct Examiners Handbook Chapter VIII - Claims and are further defined in the Manual of Administrative Procedures Chapter IV - Claims.
+Rule 10 of the CAR Rules of Operation requires CAR to conduct periodic audits of SCs claims including policies ceded to CAR and voluntarily written as specified in G.L. c.175 §113H.
+To satisfy this rule CAR conducts claim examinations to evaluate the effectiveness of claim handling in meeting Industry Best Practices as well as compliance with the Performance Standards and NAIC Standards.
+Procedures for the examination are based on Chapter VIII G. of the NAIC Market Conduct Examiners Handbook and are further defined in the Manual of Administrative Procedures Chapter IV - Claims.
 The Compliance Audit Claim Questionnaire and internal documentation including, but not limited to, claim manuals, reserving and claim settlement procedures, and internal audits will be reviewed at the onset of the examination.
 The reviews are conducted using a systems application that has been built specifically for the purpose of evaluating claim handling practices and compliance with the Performance Standards.